What is omnichannel marketing?

 Below is how we strengthen brand omnichannel experiences:

 Find your audience:

 Every customer is unique.
-Every user interest matters if we really want them to stay longer.
+Every user’s interest matters if we really want them to stay longer.
 So the first step to take care of before you nudge the users is to find them.

 There are different ways to find and segregate users based on preferences.
 For example, we can use funnels as a filter to segment users at each step.
-Or we can segment users based on the specific condition or characteristic.
-Segmenting users based on user characteristics will create persona groups to target and the rest is left to business preferences on how many channels and how to nudge them.
-You can segment users based on their platform, app version or last used timelines.
+Or we can segment users based on their specific condition or characteristics.
+Segmenting users based on user characteristics will create persona groups to target, and the rest is left to business preferences on how many channels and how to nudge them.
+You can segment users based on their platform, app version, or last-used timelines.
 Thus segmentation is at the core of an omnichannel engagement strategy.